MariaHochstoeger/el-madre/README.md

     ![Success message](static/images/readme-images/signout-success.png)<br>

 - **Footer**
-    - The footer contains a copyright symbol and the author's, ie my, name.
+    - The footer contains a copyright symbol and the page author's, ie my, name.
-    - There are facebook, YouTube and Instagram icons.
+    - There are Facebook, YouTube and Instagram icons.
 The icons open in a new tab, making it easy for users to come back to the site.
     - The footer is consistent throughout the pages.
     ![Footer](static/images/readme-images/footer.png)